jonimoi/Peopledetection/README.md

 ![](telegramtensor.gif)

 As soon as a person is identified in the neural-net, you'll get a notice on the Telegram app on your phone!

+# For this to work you need to install the following:
+- Tensorflow for Raspberry Pi